gearglow/ReptiliaWithATwist/The List.md

 Robby pressed Play and hit the boom-box with a _sonorous._ The opening strains of AC/DC's _Thunderstruck_ began to ring out across the stadium.

-_Go time,_ Elysia thought, entering the arena in time with the beat.
+_Go time,_ Elysia thought, entering the arena in time with the beat as the first verse started.
 The muggle-raised attendees were on their feet, stamping and shouting along, to the bemusement of the others (not to mention the enormous dragon across the arena).
+She played her own variation of the classic drinking game, and every time the song said "thunder!" she'd cast 球電 (_kyuu-den,_ a Japanese ball-lightning spell).
+The orbs flared to the melody.
+The audience loved it, and the dragon was entranced, moving like a charmed cobra as its head followed the orbs around the arena.

 She hopped up on a boulder for a better angle as the minute-fifty mark arrived.
 "You've been --" Brian Johnson's screech echoed across the stadium, and Elysia raised her wand, tapping her foot in time and muttering "_tximista ibili_" (which translated to "ride the lightning" in Basque, but she wasn't as much of a Metallica fan).

-The drums hit, and with it an echoing double-boom of thunder as she leapt to the golden egg in a bolt of lightning, scooped it up, and then rode another bolt to the arena's exit.
+The drums hit, and with it an echoing double-boom of thunder as she leapt across the arena to the golden egg in a bolt of lightning, scooped it up, and then rode another bolt to the arena's exit.
+The remaining orbs of ball-lightning exploded in showers of sparks.

 "Thunderstruck!"
 The crowd yelled.

-Elysia bowed with a flourish and raised the egg high above her head.
+Elysia raised the egg high above her head, then bowed with a flourish.
 The crowd roared, the music faded out, and she sauntered off to be swept into a bone-crushing double-hug from her girlfriends.

 "The Green-Eyed Lightning does it again!"
 Bagman shouted.
 "Our youngest champion is by far the fastest to retrieve her egg, in a stunning and flawless performance!
 Let's go to the judges!"
 He waved his wand, and a large, glowing '10' appeared.
-The others followed suit, even Karkaroff, who had a sour look on his face as he gave his score.
+The others followed suit.
+Even Karkaroff couldn't find fault; he had a sour look on his face as he gave his score.

-Elysia, Luna, and Hermione made their way into the stands to join Remus and Sirius (who had wavy brown hair to his shoulder blades, pulled back into a ponytail, and warm brown eyes instead of his usual steel-grey).
+Elysia, Luna, and Hermione made their way into the stands to join Remus and Sirius (in disguise again).
 They looked quite cozy together, and when Elysia raised an eyebrow Remus blushed.

 "Hey, who am I to judge?"
 She said, snuggling between Luna and Hermione.
 "Anyway, how's the competition so far?"